boldgraph/PromptBani/README.md

 2. In any chat bot (**ChatGPT**, **Claude**, **Gemini**, etc.) paste the prompt in the **first message**.
 3. In the **second message**, write your request.
 4. Receive your desired prompt.

 ---

+## 📜 License & Commercial Terms

+PromptBani is released under the **System Prompt Usage License & Commercial Terms v1.0**.
+Copyright (c) 2025 AmirMohammadVazirBani.

+### ✅ Personal Use (Free)
+Permission is granted for **Personal Use** solely.
+You are free to use PromptBani for:
+*   Private experimentation and learning.
+*   Generating content for non-commercial personal projects.
+*   Direct interaction with AI models.

+### 🚫 Commercial & API Usage (Restricted)
+**Strictly Prohibited** without an active subscription.
+You **cannot** use this system prompt for:
+*   Embedding in **APIs, Apps, Bots, or Websites**.
+*   Powering **SaaS** (Software as a Service) platforms.
+*   Selling prompt engineering services based on this work.
+*   Automated pipelines for mass content generation.

+> **Commercial Subscription:** $10/month.
+> Please contact me to obtain a commercial license.

+**⚠️ Intellectual Property:** The logic, structure, and phrasing of this prompt are protected.
+Rephrasing or translating the work does not exempt users from these terms if the underlying logic is used commercially.

+---